Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 Let's do this by creating a file `.github/workflows/ci.yml` as shown here.

 Now, every time you push changes or create a pull request, GitHub Actions will automatically run your tests and hooks.
 This adds an extra layer of confidence and helps maintain a reliable, reproducible scientific codebase.

+## Conclusion

+Ultimately, our goal in research code is to make systems that help us explore and answer our research questions.
+However, small software engineering standards can pay dividends if applied in a sensible way.

+There are more things you may want to explore, for  example Ruff can more you to add documentation to all of your functions.
+There are also similar workflows if you work with other programming languages.